Extensive Home Recording Studio Equipment List

 Digital Mixers

-Although you typically use these the same way as their analog counterparts, most the internal circuitry is 'virtual' running on a computer system inside the hardware.
-The exception is that the preamps, which are usually the first step in the signal path, are analog and they then pass the signal directly to the A/D converter.
-Once all the processing is done the signal can either be transferred to your computer in a digital format, or converted back to analog (necessary for monitors and headphones).
+Although you use these the same way as their analog counterparts, most of the internal circuitry is ‘virtual’.
+They come with mini computer systems inside the hardware.
+The exception is that the preamps, which are usually the first step in the signal path, are analog.
+They then pass the signal directly to the A/D converter.

 Some digital mixers also have ethernet and WiFi networking built in for sending audio data or for remote control by a tablet or laptop.
+A good feature to look for in mixers is Audio Ducking, which lets you lower the volume as needed to make way for other tracks.

 Summing Mixers